Todmount/pronunciation-fetcher/README.md

 <p>
   Pronunciation Fetcher fetches US pronunciation audio files from various dictionary sources (see <a href="#available-sources">Available sources</a>).
-  Designed as a component for a future Anki flashcard workflow, it helps language learners access high-quality audio for vocabulary cards.
+  Designed as a component for a future Anki flashcard workflow, it helps language learners access high-quality audio for vocabulary cards
 </p>

 <h2 align="left">Features</h2>

 - Downloads US pronunciation audio in MP3 format
+- Supports up to 100-word set
 - Batch processing of multiple words with real-time progress reporting
 - Robust error handling with detailed success/failure feedback